 “I never discuss anything logical with women.
 They can talk straight for about five minutes and then they go off the handle.
 They haven’t got the reasoning power a man has, and I wouldn’t think of debating with any woman on any subject.”

 Apparently enjoying the notoriety, Alonzo See became something of a social critic.
 His two favourite targets were women and education, both of which he seemed to regard as a waste of time.
 When reformers sought legislation to outlaw child labour in 1924, See wrote agitated letters to the press, claiming that it was physically harmful to keep 13-year-old boys in school.
 Two years later he penned a lengthy essay on education, arguing that school causes some children to go blind and others to physically “waste away”.
 “Children must be rescued from their mothers and from pedagogues,” See wrote, and “women must be rescued from themselves”.
 The New York press published smirking references to See’s sexism for many years.
-In 1936, however, it was revealed that A. B. See had undergone an epiphany with regard to women and had “changed his mind on them altogether”.
+In 1936, however, it was revealed that A. B. See had experienced an epiphany with regard to women and “changed his mind on them altogether”.

 Samuel Gregory (1813-1872) was an American physician who specialised in several areas, including obstetrics and women’s health.
 Born and raised in Vermont, Gregory obtained a medical degree at Yale, graduating in 1840.
 Eight years later he founded the New England Female Medical College, the first medical school for women in the United States, if not the world.
 Gregory was no champion of gender equality or women’s rights, however.
 He was simply a prude who considered it highly inappropriate for male doctors to be at the pointy end during childbirth.
 The business of delivering children and inspecting lady parts, Gregory argued, should be left to suitably trained women.